 The indigestible nature of this may make you wonder whether Shusterman has himself indulging in stodgy snacks.
 But let's pick it apart a bit.
 Somaesthetics is about both the experience and the use of the body.
 It is meliorative, meaning that it aims to help us find ways of living better, richer and fuller lives.
 And it is not just about exploring and appreciating what it is to be a living being, but also about exploring how we can fashion ourselves through attending to the body and bodily experience.

 Since Shusterman proposed the term, somaesthetics has grown to a huge area of contemporary study.
 It isn't so much a single set of theories or practices as it is a broad approach to rethinking what it means to be embodied, and as embodied beings to live better, wiser lives.
 It puts our bodies centre stage, asking us to attend more closely to the feeling of what it means to be alive.
 And it asks about how, on this basis, we can reshape our lives.

 What all these traditions—from Buddhism, from Chinese thought, and from contemporary somaesthetics—suggest is that we cannot separate our search for wisdom from the question of what it means to be a living body.
 And instead of separating out the body and mind, as Plato has Socrates arguing, perhaps the true philosopher, or the true lover of wisdom, needs to pay attention to both.

 - Socrates in the Phaedo claims that the body is an impediment to wisdom.
-In this class, we've seen some arguments against this claim.
+In this piece, we've seen some arguments against this claim.
 But is there any respect in which he is correct?

 - How often, in your experience, are "gut feelings" reliable (if they are reliable)?
 Are they more, or less, reliable than reasoning things out?
 Have you ever had a gut feeling that has turned out to be completely, utterly wrong?